 How is a Biopsy Done?

 A small amount of tissue is taken using a special tool.
-When the tissue is taken the patient may be given a numbing agent to prevent pain and/or sometimes one is sedated.
+When the tissue is taken the patient may be given a numbing agent to prevent pain.
+Sometimes the patient is sedated.

-For certain urologic diseases, biopsies can be done on the
+For certain urological diseases, biopsies can be done on the

 A biopsy of a prostate

 Biopsies of the prostate or kidney are done with a special needle.
 The doctor uses ultrasound or a CT scan to guide the needle.